Strategy11/formidable-forms/readme.txt

 * Fix: If you put -100 for the start date in a date field, -100 would show in the date field instead of 1915.
 This is now working correctly for dynamic values like this with three digits.
 * Fix: When filtering a view with a Dynamic field, NOT EQUAL TO will work correctly.
 * Fix: Double quotes were causing trouble when included inside an error message returned by the frm_validate_field_entry hook
+* Fix: Graphs using x_axis and start_date were having trouble
+* Fix: The js error after selecting an option in autocomplete field is fixed when there are calculations in the form.

 = 2.0.11 =
 * Fix issue with clearing array keys when sanitizing an array when displaying entry values